 Have you tried frozen Grapes?
 If not, you need to.
 Grapes are a great snack on a boat when you want something cold, healthy and refreshing Before your trip, freeze some grapes or strawberries.
 Just throw some in a freezer bag the night before the boat trip and you will be all set to go the next morning.

 3. Granola Bars

 Granola bars bought online or at your grocery store are the perfect packaged snack for boating.
 The packaging will keep them fresh and no matter how hot the sun gets, they won’t spoil or go bad.
-The most popular bar and our families favorite at the moment are Quaker Chewy Variety Pack.
+The most popular bar and our families favorite at the moment are KIND Chewy Granola Variety Pack.
 These are made with real, natural ingredients, dairy-free and have a unique variety of flavors, apple pie and cashew cookie are our favorite.